 Conversations with Friends by Sally Rooney Book Review

-Author: Sally Rooney is a debut author from Ireland.
-Conversations with Friends is her first novel and will be published by Faber & Faber June 2017.
+Sally Rooney is a debut author from Ireland.
+Conversations with Friends is her first novel and will be published by Faber & Faber in June 2017.

 This was a Netgalley read from a debut author Sally Rooney.
 Sally was a graduate working in an admin job at a restaurant writing ‘failed novels’ when suddenly she got up and left and wrote this novel.

 Conversations with Friends is a fast-paced, witty literary novel from the perspective of a twenty-year-old student and poet, Frances.
-Frances is best friends with Bobbi, who also used to be her girlfriend, but now their inseparable mates.
-Bobbi is everything that Frances is not, outgoing, blunt and vain.
+Frances is best friends with Bobbi, who also used to be her girlfriend, but now they’re inseparable mates.
+Bobbi is everything that Frances is not, outgoing, blunt, and vain.
 Frances is a cool-headed and extremely observant young woman who comes across quite darkly.

 It’s a hard story to explain, particularly with regards to why I enjoyed it.
 None of the characters were likable at all, Frances is particularly intense and frustrating and Bobbi doesn’t seem to have a redeeming point about her.
 But that’s what makes the characters human.